Weak singularities of 3-D Euler equations and restricted regularity of Navier Stokes equation solutions with time dependent force terms: Idea of construction and statement of weak singularity theorems

 We refer to the equation in (\ref{vort1}) as the 'time-reversed Euler equation'.
 We shall observe that the 'Navier-Stokes type' extension of the latter equation with an additional viscosity term, i.e., the equation

-for $1\leq i\leq D$ (and with a positive constant $\nu >0$), has a regular solution on a time interval $[0,T]$ for some $T>0$ for a certain class of data in $H^1$ which have a singular vorticity at some point.
-Regularity results for this specific class of data $\omega^{\nu,-}_i(0,.)=\omega^f_i,~1\leq i\leq D$ lead to the conclusion that short or long-time solution families with parameter $\nu>0$ have a viscosity limit solution branch
+for $1\leq i\leq D$ (and with a positive constant $\nu >0$), has a regular solution on a time interval $[0,T]$ for some $T>0$ for a certain class of data in $H^1$ which have a singular vorticity at some point in space time with spatial dimension $n\geq 3$.
+Regularity results for this specific class of data $\omega^{\nu,-}_i(0,.)=\omega^{f,-}_i,~1\leq i\leq D$ lead to the conclusion that short or long-time solution families with parameter $\nu>0$ have a viscosity limit solution branch